 The data, over a long term, allows us to tease out patterns that help support air pollution control policy.
-These patterns include, spatial differences in pollution (which areas of the city are more polluted) and temporal differences (is there a pattern of pollution levels during a day and/or a year).
+These patterns include, spatial differences in pollution (which areas of the city are more polluted or better) and temporal differences (is there a pattern of pollution levels during the day and/or over the seasons).

 So, while air pollution monitoring itself does not reduce air pollution, it gives us clues on how much is the pollution, where is the pollution, and when is that pollution.

 Using these data trends, we can conclude if our efforts for improving the quality of air are successful and by how much.
 If not, do we need to try other options or be more aggressive in our current efforts.

 + Why do we assume that monitoring pollution will lead to better air quality?